meta-company/makex/documents/source/checksums.md

 Makex uses a strategy to hash Targets.
 Hashing a Target involves making a unique and stable identifier based on:

 - The Target's name.
-- The Target's path.
+- The Target's output path.
 - The Target's required input files.
 - The unique and stable identifier of any of the Target's requirements which may be Targets themselves.
-- The Target's Runnables, and their arguments.
+- The Target's Actions, and their arguments.
 - The Makex file in which the target was defined.
 Note: Any changes to this file will cause a target to become stale.
 - Any "used" Environment variables.
 Environment variables which are used in a Makex file are recorded.